Documentation

 Future auto-signing lets a customer authorize the same template to be signed again for future vehicles without signing a brand-new copy every time.

-Save your field layout in the editor.
+Step 7: Save your field layout

 2. Send a test contract